mirelameic/centavoo/README.md

 npm run dev -- --host  # also listens on the network — use the printed Network URL on your phone (same Wi-Fi)
 ```

-Vite will print a `Network:` URL like `http://192.168.x.x:5173` — open that on your phone.
-If it doesn't load, check that your computer's firewall isn't blocking the port.

 ## Scripts

 | Command              | Purpose                              |